Molecular and Cellular Biology

 Dartmouth Digital Commons Citation

 Sheldon, Lynn A.; Catharine L. Smith; Bodwell, Jack E.; Munck, Allan U.; and Hager, Gordon L., "A Ligand Binding Domain Mutation in the Mouse Glucocorticoid Receptor Functionally Links Chromatin Remodeling and Transcription Initiation" (1999).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1375.